 - Lynch syndrome, also called hereditary nonpolyposis colorectal cancer.
 People with Lynch syndrome tend to develop relatively few colon polyps, but those polyps can quickly become malignant.
 Lynch syndrome is the most common form of inherited colon cancer and is also associated with tumors in the breast, stomach, small intestine, urinary tract and ovaries.

 - Familial adenomatous polyposis (FAP), a rare disorder that causes hundreds or even thousands of polyps to develop in the lining of your colon beginning during your teenage years.
-If the polyps aren't treated, your risk of developing colon cancer is nearly 100 percent, usually before age 40.
-Genetic testing can help determine your risk of FAP .
+If the polyps aren't treated, your risk of developing colon cancer is nearly 100%, usually before age 40.
+Genetic testing can help determine your risk of FAP.

 - Gardner's syndrome, a variant of FAP that causes polyps to develop throughout your colon and small intestine.
 You may also develop noncancerous tumors in other parts of your body, including your skin, bones and abdomen.

 - Peutz-Jeghers syndrome, a condition that usually begins with freckles developing all over the body, including the lips, gums and feet.
 Then noncancerous polyps develop throughout the intestines.
-These polyps may become malignant, so people with this condition have an increased risk of colon cancer.
+These polyps may become cancerous, so people with this condition do have an increased risk of colon cancer.

-- Serrated polyposis syndrome, a condition that leads to multiple serrated adenomatous polyps in the upper part of the colon.
-These polyps may become malignant.
+- Serrated polyposis syndrome, a condition that leads to multiple serrated adenomatous polyps in the upper part (right side) of the colon.
+These polyps have the potential to become cancerous and require surveillance and removal.

 Some colon polyps may become cancerous.
-The earlier polyps are removed, the less likely it is that they will become malignant.
+The earlier polyps are removed, the less likely it is that they will become cancerous.

 You can greatly reduce your risk of colon polyps and colorectal cancer by having regular screenings.
 Certain lifestyle changes also can help:

 - Adopt healthy habits.
 Include plenty of fruits, vegetables and whole grains in your diet and reduce your fat intake.
-Limit alcohol consumption and quit tobacco.
+Limit alcohol consumption and quit all tobacco use.
 Stay physically active and maintain a healthy body weight.

 - Talk to your doctor about calcium and vitamin D. Studies have shown that increasing your consumption of calcium may help prevent recurrence of colon adenomas.
 But it isn't clear whether calcium has any protective benefits against colon cancer.
 Other studies have shown that vitamin D may have a protective effect against colorectal cancer.